 There are three ways to lose and just one way to beat Pandemic: The Cure.
 You will lose if either the infection rate or the outbreak track ever reach the skull and crossbones, or if there aren’t enough dice remaining when you need to infect regions at the end of your turn.
 The only way to win is to cure all four of the diseases.

-- Easily our favorite thing about Pandemic: The Cure is how high the tension levels get once you’re about midway through the game.
-It is a very tough game and the randomness of the dice, which is sometimes a bad thing in other games, really ratchets up the tension.
+- Easily my favorite thing about Pandemic: The Cure is how high the tension level gets once you’re about midway through the game.
+It is a very tough game and the randomness of the dice, which is sometimes a bad thing in other games, really ratchets up that tension.

 - Unlike with the original Pandemic, setup is a breeze with The Cure.
 All you have to do is lay out the discs, get the character and event cards, and pull out some dice.
 While it’s not necessarily a “portable” version of Pandemic, it is a game that you can set up and play in less than 40 minutes.

-- We haven’t played The Cure too many times, but it’s pretty obvious that there is plenty of replay value here.
+- My group hasn’t played The Cure too many times, but it’s pretty obvious that there is plenty of replay value here.
 The dice rolls are always going to lead to randomness, which is a good thing in this case, and you have plenty of characters to choose from to give yourself some interesting abilities each game.

 - Without the board, Pandemic: The Cure doesn’t quite capture the theme like its big brother does.
 In the board game, you actually move to different places around the world, while in this one you are moving from one disc to another.
 The theme is there, but it’s just a bit lighter.

-- The temptation to be an alpha gamer is much higher in this game than in the original Pandemic.
+- Just like in the original Pandemic, the temptation to be an alpha gamer can be pretty high.
 Why?
 Because your dice are visible to everyone and some players might not be able to stop themselves from trying to “help.”
-In board game Pandemic, you can avoid some of this by holding your cards so no one else can see them.

-On the overall, we think Pandemic: The Cure is an excellent dice version of Pandemic and a fantastic family game.
-Most of us still prefer to play the original, but we’ll still play this from time to time because it’s an intense, challenging co-op game… with dice!
+On the overall, I think Pandemic: The Cure is an excellent dice version of Pandemic and a fantastic family game.
+Just about everyone in my group prefers the original, but we’ll still play this from time to time because it’s an intense, challenging co-op game… with dice!